constellation-app/constellation/CoreConversationView/src/au/gov/asd/tac/constellation/views/conversationview/docs/conversation-view.md

 "Add Content Attributes" button found at the top of the Conversation View.
 This will add all of the content attributes to your graph (including "Content" and "Content.Translated").

+## Searching Conversations

+Using the search bar at the top of the view, you are able to search the conversations (and translations) currently presented.
+Simply type in a search term and the view will highlight all the matches found as well as present a count of how many matches there are.
+It will only search the visible parts of a bubble (i.e. the parts toggled on using the buttons at the top of the window).
+If you change what parts of the bubble are shown, the search will update with the new results.